MCC main configuration file

 gateway-post-delete-hook

-Shell script that is executed after the gateway ip rules are deleted.
+Shell script that is executed after the gateway IP rules are deleted.
 Please see gateway-post-add-hook for more information.

 kill-switch = false